-After our wonderful experience at family operated KOA Travelers Rest campground, see my summary at http://joannsfoodbites.com/camping-koa-travelers-rest/; Doug and I were looking for another family operated campground in the Blue Ridge Mountains for a quick getaway Forth of July weekend.
+After our wonderful experience at a family operated KOA Travelers Rest campground, see my summary at http://joannsfoodbites.com/camping-koa-travelers-rest/; Doug and I were looking for another family-operated campground in the Blue Ridge Mountains for a quick getaway Fourth of July weekend.
 Moonshine Creek Campground is a quiet, clean and a comfortable location fitting the bill perfectly.

 Moonshine Creek Campground Amenities